Zferg/learning_security/README.md

 > If your eyes are bleeding from the default light mode then click the button next to the + at the top right,
 > then click settings in said drop down, followed by appearance, and then finally "Default dark".

-> Click here to go back to your profile page.
+> Click "Go to your personal profile" to go back to your profile page.

 ![Github go to Profile](./images/github_go_to_profile.PNG)